Searching for the best things to do in Bratislava?

 5) Add Pink And Pretty Primate’s Palace To Your Things To Do In Bratislava List

-Arguably one of the most beautiful buildings in all of Bratislava, 18th century pale pink and white Primate’s Palace is a must-see.
+Arguably one of the most beautiful buildings in Bratislava, the 18th-century pale pink and white Primate’s Palace is a must-see.

-It is located in Primate Square, very close to Bratislava’s Main Square.
-It boasts royal oil paintings, most notably from the Hapsburgs, bright crystal chandeliers, and gorgeous tapestries.
+It is located in Primate Square, close to Bratislava’s Main Square.
+It boasts royal oil paintings, notably from the Hapsburgs, bright crystal chandeliers, and gorgeous tapestries.

 The ‘Hall of Mirrors’ Room is simply exquisite and the only place inside the palace where you are permitted to take pictures.